About this Document

 It remains the customer’s responsibility to remove all personal data prior to terminating their service provision with ARELLO.
 Should the customer not do this, then ARELLO will securely purge their data at the point when the resources are to be redeployed – but this does not take place instantly and customers are strongly recommended to (a) remove their own personal data beforehand, or (b) contact ARELLO Support if assistance is needed to do this.

-All ARELLO staff receive periodic instruction in matters relating to information security and data protection.
+All ARELLO staff receive regular mandatory training in matters relating to information security and data protection.
 Those with specific roles relating to the management of risk assessments, data protection impact assessments, data subject rights and incident management receive more focused training.